doselect/docs.doselect.com/source/includes/_problem_api.md

     "time_limit_secs": null
 }
 ```
 This API clones a problem identified by the `slug`.

-The API response will contain the data of the new problem.
+The response will contain the data of the new problem.

-## Update a Problem
+## Update a problem

 > Request